varya/varya.github.com/_posts/en/issues/2013-10-31-best-way-to-hide.md

 ```

 jQuery is clever enough to distingush inline elements.
-Using `$.hide` and
+Using `.hide` and
-`$.show` on them you get something like this:
+`.show` on them you get something like this:

 ```
 $('.my-block');